 Antarctica is not only one of the world's seven continents, it also comprises most of one of a dozen major crustal plates, accounting for about 9 percent of the Earth's continental (lithospheric) crust.
 Very little of this land is visible, however, covered as it is by the vast East Antarctic Ice Sheet and the smaller West Antarctic Ice Sheet.
 These ice sheets average some 3 kilometers deep and form a virtual vault; 90 percent of the ice on Earth is here.
 And it is heavy, depressing the crust beneath it some 600 meters (m).
 These physical characteristics, while not static, are current.
 Yet Antarctica is also a time machine, thanks to the sciences of geology and geophysics, powered by modern instruments and informed by the paradigm of plate tectonics/continental drift.

 Geologists have found evidence that there was once a forested supercontinent, which they call Gondwanaland, in the Southern Hemisphere.
-Before the Earth's constantly shifting plate movement began to break the continent up 150 million years ago, Antarctica was a core piece of this assembly; the land adjoining it has since become Africa, Madagascar, India, Australia, and South America.
+Before the Earth's shifting plate movement began to break the continent up 150 million years ago, Antarctica was a core piece of this assembly; the land adjoining it has since become Africa, Madagascar, India, Australia, and South America.
 Though the antarctic plate has drifted south only about a centimeter a year, geologic time eventually yields cataclysmic results.
-The journey moved the antarctic plate into ever-colder, high-latitude climates, at a rate of about 4°C for each million years; eventually conditions changed dramatically, and Antarctica arrived at a near-polar position.
-This astounding storywritten in the language of rock and fossilsis locked in beneath the ice and the sea, and in the bedrock below both of them.
+The journey moved the antarctic plate into ever-colder, high-latitude climates, at a rate of about 4°C for each million years; eventually conditions changed dramatically, and Antarctica arrived at a near polar position.
+This astounding story—written in the language of rocks and fossils—is locked in beneath the ice and the sea, and in the bedrock below them both.

 As the ice sheets developed, they assumed, through their interaction with oceanic and atmospheric circulation, what has become a key role in modulating global climate.
 As a bonus, the South Pole presents a strategic point to monitor the Earth's seismic activity.
 Antarctica is the highest continent on Earth (about 2,150 m above sea level), with its fair share of mountains and volcanoes; thus, many generic questions of interest to Earth scientists worldwide also apply to this region.
 Some specific issues of interest to the Antarctic Geology and Geophysics Program include the following: